AlexOuyang/GraphicModelCreator/README.md

 * __Documentation__ - Can be found in GraphicModelCreator/Documentation/out.
 * __Examples and Tutorial__ - Can be found in GraphicModelCreator/Tutorial.
-* __Comptability__ - ES6 is only supported in Chrome, use <a href="https://babeljs.io/">Babel</a> to transpile the code to ES5 to achieve full compatability in Firefox and Safari.
+* __Comptability__ - ES6 is only supported in Chrome at the moment, use <a href="https://babeljs.io/">Babel</a> to transpile the code to ES5 to achieve full compatability in Firefox and Safari.

 ![alt tag](https://github.com/AlexOuyang/GraphicModelCreator/blob/master/img/pgm_0.png)
 ![alt tag](https://github.com/AlexOuyang/GraphicModelCreator/blob/master/img/pgm_1.png)